FRBNY-DSGE/DSGE.jl/CONTRIBUTING.md

     transition and measurement equations) should be upper case, as they are in mathematical notation, and can repeat the letter to avoid collisions:
     `TTT` or `YY`.
+  - Symbols such as overbars (which indicate mean values) and  tildes (which indicate log-deviations from the steady state) are written using a 3- or 4-letter abbreviation immediately after the variable they modify:
+    `kbar_t`, `ztil` (z tilde).
+  - Stars indicating steady-state variables are included as
+    subscripts: `π_star_t`
 - Suffixes
   - Time: Consistent with the previous bullet points, the suffix `_t` as in `x_t` signifies the value of `x` at time `t`.
 The suffix `_t1`